 Respect and protect the Duke TIP experience

-- During TIP, I will inform a staff member if another student is sharing material that makes me or others uncomfortable, or is otherwise using electronics inappropriately.
+- during TIP, I will inform a staff member if another student is sharing material that makes me or others uncomfortable, or is otherwise using electronics inappropriately; and

-- Aim to create a community of inclusivity by primarily communicating with staff and other students interpersonally during the program rather than through electronic devices.
+- aim to create a community of inclusivity by primarily communicating with staff and other students interpersonally during the program rather than through electronic devices, and